-From A Cell To A Home: Ex-Inmates Find Stability With Innovative Program
+From A Cell To A Home: Newly Released Inmates Matched With Welcoming Hosts

 Jones had much more than that: He learned how to code with the backing of The Last Mile, a computer tech and business training program for inmates.
 He had a software job waiting for him with the pop culture movie, games and TV site Fandom.

-But he didn't have a home to return to, and initially had reservations about Project Homecoming.
+But he didn't have a home to return to and initially had reservations about the Homecoming Project.

 "I was like, man, this feel like adult foster care, like I'm getting adopted again," he says.
 "Going into a stranger's household, getting judged all over again."

-But in a few short months he and hosts Panzella and her boyfriend Joe Klein have become genuine friends.
+But in a few short months he and hosts Panzella and her boyfriend, Joe Klein, have become genuine friends.

 "I feel kind of weird even saying we're in a 'program' because it doesn't really feel like that," Panzella says.
 "I think we just have a really strong friendship."

 Jones agrees.
-He calls it one of only stable homes he's ever known.
+He calls it one of the only stable homes he has ever known.
 He recently spent the holiday season with Panzella's family.

 Organizers say the key difference with this program is that former inmates get to see and experience the dull, but important, day-to-day life of people on the outside.

-Note: Editor's note: NPR plans to follow the Homecoming Project as participants adjust to life after prison.